NoahBolohan/wingspan-utilities/README.md

 - **Automarazzi score sheet:** Digital score sheet for games versus the Automarazzi.
 Scores can be submitted to a Google Sheets document*.

 > \* Submitting to a Google Sheets document requires setting one up for yourself.
-You can read how to do so in TBD.
+You can do so by following [this guide](https://github.com/NoahBolohan/wingspan-utilities/blob/main/how_to_submit_scores_to_google_sheets.md).

 The web app can be found [here](https://wingspan-utilities-vd2qp.ondigitalocean.app/).